51st-Vfw/MissionEditing-Index/51stMapSOP/readme.md

 *Version 20221211.1*
 * New 'MapSOP Settings' zone with global MapSOP setting properties.
-* Moved 'PauseAfter' property from 'Unpause Client' zone(s) to 'MapSOP Settings'.
+* Moved 'PauseAfter' property from 'Unpause Client' zone(s) to 'MapSOP Settings' as 'PauseTime'.
 * Added RespawnAir option for Tankers/AWACS relief flights to air spawn.
 * Added scripting only functions RemoveFlight() and ReAddFlight().